The Empire Strikes Back: Context

 Industry professionals expected comedies and positive entertainment to dominate theaters in 1980 because of low morale in the United States caused by an economic recession.
 This generally increased theatrical visits as audiences sought escapism and ignored romantic films and depictions of blue-collar life.
 A surge of interest in science fiction following Star Wars led to many low-budget entries in the genre attempting to profit by association and big-budget entries such as Star Trek: The Motion Picture and The Black Hole, both released just months before The Empire Strikes Back.
 Sequels were not expected to perform as well as their originals, and there were low expectations for merchandising.
 Even so, tie-in deals were arranged with Coca-Cola, Nestlé, General Mills, and Topps collectibles.

 Fox was confident in the film and spent little money on advertising, taking out small advertisements in newspapers instead of full-page spreads.
 The studio's market research showed 60% of those interested in the film were male.
 Lucasfilm set up a telephone number allowing callers to hear a message from cast members.
-Fox demanded a minimum 28-week appearance in theaters, where 12 weeks was the norm for major films.
+Fox demanded a minimum 28-week appearance in theaters, although 12 weeks was the norm for major films.
 Estimates suggested Empire needed to earn $57.2 million to be profitable, after marketing, distribution, and loan interest costs.